Afro-Colombians: History

 In eastern Colombia, near the cities of Vélez, Cúcuta, Socorro and Tunja, Africans manufactured textiles in commercial mills.
 Emerald mines outside of Bogotá relied on African labourers.
 Other sectors of the Colombian economy, like tobacco, cotton, artisanship and domestic work would have been impossible without African labor.
 In pre-abolition Colombian society, many Afro-Colombian captives fought the Spanish, their colonial forces and their freedom as soon as they arrived in Colombia.
 Those who escaped from their oppressors would live in free Black African towns called Palenques, where they would live as "Cimarrones", or fugitives.
 Some historians considered Chocó to be a very big palenque, with a large population of Cimarrones, especially in the areas of the Baudó River.
 This is where Cimarrón leaders like Benkos Biohó and Barule fought for freedom.

 African people played key roles in the struggle for independence from the Spanish Crown.
 Historians note that three of every five soldiers in Simón Bolívar's army were African.
 Afro-Colombians were able to participate at all levels of military and political life.

 After the revolution, (modern day Colombia and Venezuela) created "The Law of July 21 on Free Womb, Manumission, and Abolition of the Slave trade" in the Cúcuta Congress.
 This led to the creation of a Free Womb trade that existed until emancipation in 1852.

 In 1851, after the abolition of slavery, the plight of Afro-Colombians was very difficult.
 They were forced to live in the jungles for self-protection.
-There they learned to have a harmonious relationship with the jungle environment and share the territory with Colombia's Indigenous people.
+There they learned to have a harmonious relationship with the jungle environment and share the territory with Colombia's indigenous people.

 Beginning in 1851, the Colombian State promoted mestizaje or miscegenation.
-In order to maintain their cultural traditions, many Africans and Indigenous peoples went deep into isolated jungles.
-Afro-Colombians and Indigenous people were often targeted by armed groups who wanted to displace them in order to take their land for sugar cane, coffee, and banana plantations, mining operations, and wood exploitation.
+In order to maintain their cultural traditions, many Africans and indigenous peoples went deep into isolated jungles.
+Afro-Colombians and indigenous people were often targeted by armed groups who wanted to displace them in order to take their land for sugar cane plantations, coffee and banana plantations, mining and wood exploitation.
 This form of discrimination still occurs today.

-In 1945, the Chocó Department was created, the first predominantly African political-administrative division in the country.
+In 1945, the department of Chocó was created, the first predominantly African political-administrative division in the country.
 Chocó provided the possibility of building an African territorial identity and some autonomous decision-making power.